 If you are lucky and you have a heated garage, you probably won’t winterize your RV.
-Or if you are lucky and live in a warm climate all year round, you can definitely skip this step also.
+Or if you are live in a warm climate all year round, you can definitely skip this step also.

 But if you don’t, start right here:

 Don’t worry, it is not really a big deal if you know how to winterize your RV in 5 easy steps: